Table of Contents Hide

 What causes dental abscess?

-For periodontal abscess, the accumulation of plaque on teeth will lead to bacterial activity in the periodontium and formation of periodontal pocket or gap.
-The infections as a result causes periodontal abscess.
+For periodontal abscess, the accumulation of plaque on teeth will lead to bacterial activity in the periodontium and the formation of a periodontal pocket or gap.
+The infections as a result cause a periodontal abscess.

 - Diets high in sugar and acidic foods and drinks.

 High-sugary diet is associated with tooth decay.
-When you frequently eat sweets, candy and drink sugary/acidic beverages, you will contribute to plaque accumulation and speed up the decay process of your teeth.
+When you frequently eat sweets and candy and drink sugary/acidic beverages, you will contribute to plaque accumulation and speed up the decay process of your teeth.
 This in turn weakens enamel and reinforces dental cavities sooner.

 - Dental injures.

 Tooth injuries like cracks and chipping or deeper dental damage will leave the underlying dentin and dental pulp susceptible and open for infections.
 Therefore, don’t let your damaged tooth go untreated and seek dental restoration with composite dental bonding, dental crown, or inlay and onlay teeth restorations depending on what dentists recommend.

 One of the main risk factors for tooth decay is dry mouth.
 This condition is caused by changes in saliva production in your mouth, which is a natural moisturizer and teeth cleanser.
 Dry mouth can be due to the medication you take or because of aging issues.

 - Underlying conditions.

 People with immunocompromised conditions and individuals with certain conditions like cancer and diabetes are at higher risk of tooth abscess.